bctrainers/urlbuffer/README.md

 #Urlbuffer

 This znc module listens to traffic on irc channels and scans for image links (or just links).
 If an image link is detected it downloads the image to a given directory and reuploads it to imgur.com.
+Also if bufferalllinks is enabled then it will append each non image link found to a links.txt file in the current day directory.

 ##Dependencies